livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 ## Migration Process
 - post notice on logged-in users a week ahead of time
 - send email notice a week ahead of time
+- Sort entries from oldest created to newest created so that first person to add a dialect gets the created_by credit
+- Make sure all items from "clean-up" below are being actively logged again as they are run into
 - Lock down Firestore dictionary words and speakers using security rules (tell admins not to edit anything)
 - Make Supabase backup (manually trigger)
 - Migrate data